Intermittency and Dissipation Regularity in Turbulence: Introduction

-\cref{T:main D regularity} gives quite general, and conjecturally sharp, rigidity results on the Euler equations.
+Theorem \ref{T:main D regularity} is relevant in the range $\sigma \in \left( 0 ,\frac13\right]$.
+In fact, the conclusions are slightly suboptimal at the endpoint $\sigma =\frac13$ (see Remark \ref{R:endpoint}).
+For any $\sigma\in \left( 0, \frac13\right)$, the negative Besov regularity $D\in B^{\frac{2\sigma}{1-\sigma}-1}_{\frac{p}{3},\infty}$ is optimal (see Theorem \ref{T:sharp_baire}).
+Moreover, for a general measure in a negative Besov space, the absolute continuity with respect to $\mathcal H^\gamma$ cannot be improved (see Remark \ref{R:negative measures sharp}).
+It follows that Theorem \ref{T:main D regularity} gives quite general, and sharp in the appropriate sense, rigidity results on the incompressible Euler equations\footnote{{Since the possibility for the inviscid limit to impose additional geometric properties on $D$ is very unclear, the case in which the Euler solution arises as a physical realization might, in principle, be quite different.}}.
 They establish the positive side of an intermittent version of the Onsager conjecture, which is a natural extension in view of the breakdown of self-similarity and space-time homogeneity in real turbulent flows.
 Indeed, a direct consequence is the following intermittency-type statement.